Updated July 2022

 Vaccination is only possible at designated COVID vaccination centers by prior registration, but to increase convenience and coverage, walk-in registration and vaccination is being encouraged.

-Vaccination is now a travel requirement in most countries and is also considered an entry pass to many public places and transport.
+Vaccination is now a travel requirement by the government in most countries and is also considered an entry pass to many public places and transport.
+It has also been made mandatory for sports events, and for the staff of many essential services and organizations.

 HOW DOES ONE DECIDE WHEN AND WHICH COVID VACCINE TO TAKE?